-Technology Fee for All Full-time Students
+Technology Fee for All Full-Time Students

-\$264 per year or \$132 per semester.
+\$390 per year or \$195 per semester.
 Assessed to all students enrolled in 12 or more hours at the beginning of each semester.

-Technology Fee For All Part-time Students
+Technology Fee For All Part-Time Students

-Ten dollars per credit hour (not to exceed \$132) is assessed to all students enrolled in less than 12 hours at the beginning of each semester.
-This fee is not charged for those students who are registered as high school students or 60+ Program students taking their courses as 'no credit.'
-This fee is assessed to all Undergraduate, Graduate, Adult Degree Completion Program, Colloquy and 60+ Program students who are taking their courses 'for credit.'
+\$15 per credit hour (not to exceed \$195) is assessed to all students enrolled in less than 12 hours at the beginning of each semester.
+This fee is not charged for those students who are registered as high school students or 60+ Program students taking their courses as "no credit."
+This fee is assessed to all Undergraduate, Graduate, Adult Degree Completion Program, Colloquy and 60+ Program students who are taking their courses "for credit."

-Wellness/Medical Fee for All Full-time Students
+Wellness/Medical Fee for All Full-Time and Part-Time Students

-\$60 per year or \$30 per semester.
+\$100 per year or \$50 per semester.
 Assessed to all students enrolled in 12 or more hours at the beginning of each semester.